My life story coming up, so grab a cup of tea and get comfy!

 During this time I got attacked on my way to pick up my daughter from school, I was grabbed from behind, I started screaming and he ran away.
 I was so scared but picked up my baby and went home.
 After this incident, I didn’t leave the house for a week, didn’t even send my baby to school.
 I eventually mentioned what had happened to one of the staff members at the Children’s Centre who advised me to report the attack to the police – which I did.

 A couple of months later, I started getting housing and job seekers while I was actively looking for a job.
 Sadly because I was Norwegian and didn’t have any experience in the UK, getting a job was far from easy – I kept getting told I was over-qualified.
-I then decided to do a teaching qualification through the job centre at the local college.
-This was an intense 1-month course where I went college every day from 9-5 and my daughter would be at school from 7.30am-6pm (breakfast club, school and after-school club).
+I then decided to do a teaching qualification through the jobcentre at the local college.
+This was an intense 1-month course where I went to college every day from 9-5 and my daughter would be at school from 7.30 am to 6 pm (breakfast club, school and after-school club).
 I barely spent any time with my baby which caused her to get night terrors.
-For the first couple of days I didn’t understand what was happening to her, so I booked an appointment with the GP who then said that due to sudden changes in our lifestyle had caused her to have night terrors and that it will ‘go away’ by itself – it can take from months to years.
+For the first couple of days, I didn’t understand what was happening to her, so I booked an appointment with the GP who then said that due to sudden changes in our lifestyle had caused her to have night terrors and that it will ‘go away’ by itself – it can take from months to years.

 I finished my teaching qualification without any problem whatsoever, I then joined Housing Catalyst who helped single parents get back to work.
 In September 2009 I went to Paris to attend Maison & Objet.
 On the way to Paris, I got this magazine from Boots.
 In there I found a very touching article about 2 sisters who had lost their mom to cancer, they then contacted The Eve Appeal and became their supporters.
 This article inspired me to do the same; I had lost my mom to cancer and wanted to support the cause.
 I had a meeting with them, did some training and became their Regional Ovarian Cancer Coordinator.